Orkhon Valley & Vastness of the Gobi Desert Trip

 Distance: 230 km driving on the paved and rough roads

-The journey will continue to the huge Khongor dunes.
-After reaching the dunes, check-in a ger camp and have lunch, followed by a visit to a nomad family to ride camels.
+The journey will continue to the tall Khongor dunes.
+After reaching the dunes, check in a ger camp and have lunch, followed by a visit to a nomad family to ride camels.
 Next, climb the Khongor dune.
-If you can climb one of the tallest dunes, spread the sand against the wind to find the reason why locals call the sand dunes “Singing Sand.”
-The views are fantastic from the top of the dunes.
+If you can climb one of the tallest dunes, spread the sand against the wind to find out why locals call the sand dunes “Singing Sand.”
+The views from the top of the dunes are fantastic.

 Accommodation: Ger camp